benled1/Predicting-Risk-of-Heart-Attacks/README.md

 - target : 0= no chance of heart attack 1= very high chance of heart attack

 #### heart_test.csv
-This is un-labelled data that provides information about the patients.
+This is un-labelled data that provides the above information about the patients.
+As mentioned this dataset does not have labels signifying if a patient is at high risk of a heart attack.
+This is the data that the model is fed to predict.

+#### heart_train.csv
+This is the labelled data that provides all the same information as heart_test.csv, with an additional column signifying if the particular patient is at high risk of a heart attack in the near future.
+In this column a 1 = Yes and a 0 = No. This is the data used to train the model and ensure that it is making satisfactory predictions.